developerstrange/HTML-Learning/README.md

-# HTML Learning & Practice Projects
+# HTML & CSS Learning Projects

 This repository contains my learning journey while exploring **HTML** and basic **CSS**.
 It includes a collection of folders where I practiced writing HTML code and followed along with a few YouTube tutorials.

 ## 📁 Repository Structure

 - `html-basics/` — Contains basic HTML practice files (headings, lists, tables, forms, etc.)
-- `html-css-projects/` — Projects made by following YouTube tutorials.
-Most of the HTML and CSS were copied for learning purposes.
+- `html-css-projects/` — Contains HTML and CSS projects, mostly from tutorials, for learning layouts and styling.
-- `mini-templates/` — Sample templates created or tested using copied HTML and CSS.
+- `mini-templates/` — Sample templates created or tested with both HTML and CSS.
 - Other folders may include small experiments and tests during my learning.

 ## 🔍 About This Repo

-- ✅ Most of the HTML code here was written during hands-on practice sessions.
+-Hands-on HTML practice with headings, lists, forms, tables, and more.
 - 📺 Some complete projects were created by **following YouTube tutorials**, mainly for understanding layout and structure.
-- 🎨 CSS styles were mostly **copied** as I’m still learning how styling works.
+- 🎨 CSS experimentation included in projects and templates to learn styling and layout.

 ## 📌 Note